KeepSec-Technologies/GoDom/README.md

 ## Features

-- Check domain validity and SSL certificate expiration for a list of domains.
+- Check domain validity and SSL certificate expiration from a list of domains.
-- Send email notifications with domain and SSL expiration details.
+- Send email notifications with domain validity and SSL expiration details.
 - Supports reading a list of domains from a file.
-- Configurable via command-line flags for flexibility and ease of use.
+- Configurable via command-line arguments for flexibility and ease of use.

 ## Requirements